-Demand for free VPN services is accelerating at breakneck pace, driven by increasingly-frequent internet shutdowns and surveillance around the world.
+Demand for free mobile VPN apps is accelerating at breakneck pace, driven by increasingly-frequent internet shutdowns and surveillance around the world.

-Incredibly, the same number of free VPNs have been downloaded (from official sources) since the start of 2019 as had been downloaded in total up to that point, our research shows.
+Incredibly, the same number of free Android VPNs and free iOS VPNs have been downloaded (from official sources) since the start of 2019 as had been downloaded in total up to that point, our research shows.

 We published two free VPN investigations in late 2018/early 2019 to investigate this growing phenomenon.

-Our reports shared highly disturbing discoveries about both the nature of the companies profiting from this surge in demand and the quality of the service they are providing.
+Our reports shared highly disturbing discoveries about both the nature of the companies profiting from this surge in VPN demand and the quality of the VPN service they are providing.

 Several months after these reports were published, neither Google nor Apple had acknowledged the widely-reported findings.

-- 77% of apps flagged as potentially unsafe in our Free VPN Ownership report still pose a risk
+- 77% of VPNs flagged as potentially unsafe in our Free VPN Ownership report still pose a risk

-- 90% of apps identified as potentially unsafe in our Free VPN Risk Index still pose a risk
+- 90% of VPNs identified as potentially unsafe in our Free VPN Risk Index still pose a risk

 We wanted to make it as easy as possible for Apple and Google to fix the problem, so our written notices included:

-- Detailed lists of the potentially unsafe apps
+- Detailed lists of the potentially unsafe VPN apps

 - Links to the relevant parts of our research